-There is an entire St. Norbert College website, www.snc.edu/planning, dedicated to assist you in all aspects of programming, fund raising, and/or sponsoring trips and retreats. whether you are a novice and don't even know how to get started, or an old pro who just needs a few of the necessary forms (off campus event forms, performer contracts, etc), Planning offers what you need in an easy to use format.
+There is an entire St. Norbert College planning website, dedicated to assist you in all aspects of programming, fundraising and/or sponsoring trips and retreats.
+Whether you are a novice and don’t know how to get started, or an old pro who just needs a few of the necessary forms (off-campus event forms, performer contracts, etc), the planning site offers what you need.

 Student Activity Fee Allocation Committee

-The Student Activity Fee Allocation Committee is responsible for allocating both the annual allocations and special grants throughout the academic year.
-They have a very informative and helpful website that can shed some light on the allocation process for those who know nothing or a little, and they also have "how to" sections for those that are already receiving student activity fee funding.
-Check them out http://www.snc.edu/safac.
+The student activity fee allocation committee (SAFAC) is responsible for allocating both the annual allocations and special grants throughout the academic year.
+They have a very informative and helpful website that can shed some light on the allocation process for those who know nothing or a little, and they also have “how to” sections for those that are already receiving student activity fee funding.
+Learn more about SAFAC on the SAFAC website.

 Student Organization Resource Room

-The Student Organization Resource Room is located on the second floor of the Campus Center.
+The student organization resource room is located on the second floor of the Campus Center.
 All organization mailboxes are located here.
-Other amenities include sign making supplies (permanent markers and banner paper included), letter making equipment, and networked computers for organizational use.
+Other amenities include sign-making supplies (banner paper included), letter-making equipment and networked computers for organizational use.
 Poster markers can be checked out at the Campus Center front desk or the intramural office on the second floor.
-SGA, E2K and RHA Offices are located on the third floor of the Campus Center
+SGA, E2K and RHA offices are located on the third floor of the Campus Center.